-For health reasons, such as allergic conditions, DO NOT SEND ANY ITEMS CONTAINING PEANUTS.
+For health reasons, such as allergic conditions, DO NOT SEND ANY ITEMS CONTAINING PEANUTS if your student is in a nut free classroom.
+This will be communicated by school staff.
 In addition, we will teach the students that food items may never be shared.
-This lesson will come within our curriculum to reinforce that this is an issue of kindness and consideration for others' well-being.

-CWCKC Meal Charge Policy
+Meal Charge Policy